TaylorResearchLab/CANTOS/README.md

 09-cluster-reassignment-outlier.R </br>
 This script performs Affinity cluster reassignment after outlier detection </br>

-10-generate-hemato-tables.R </br>
+10-assign-who-ncit-outlier-kmeans-editdistance-clustering.R </br>
-This script to generate hematology tumors table </br>
+This script to detect outliers for Kmeans and editdistance based standardization </br>

 11-generate-records-annotation.R </br>
-This script is not in use </br>
+This script is used to annotate the types of ground truth found for each of the 1600 tumors sampled. </br>

-12-assign-who-ncit-outlier-kmeans-editdistance-clustering.R </br>
+12--summarize-results.R </br>
-This script performs outlier detection and cluster label assignment for Kmeans V3 and ADA2.
-Assigns the closest matching label to edit distance affinity clusters.
-Samples 1600 tumors and generates file for validation. </br>
+Prints the accuracy of each standardization method </br>.

-13-accuracy-script.R </br>
+13-plot-script.R </br>
-This script is used evaluate the accuracy of each clustering+standardization methods.
+Script is used for generating silhouette plots </br>.